pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/project-ubersinnlich-kesslers-folly.md

 For a moment, silence filled the room, thick with unspoken thoughts and the chilling weight of decision.
 Then, Himmler straightened slightly in his chair.

 "Excellent, Kessler," he said, his tone becoming brisk, decisive.
 "Your initiative has borne fruit.
 This confirms the path.
 We will not falter."
 He looked at Sievers.
-"Obergruppenführer, activate **Project** Übersinnlich.
+"Obergruppenführer, activate **Project Übersinnlich**.
 Allocate all necessary resources.
 A Type XXI U-boat, the most advanced available, is to be requisitioned immediately from the Kriegsmarine.
 Absolute priority.
 Equip it according to Sturmbannführer Kessler’s requirements, under Ahnenerbe supervision."

 He turned back to Kessler.
 "You will lead the Ahnenerbe contingent of this expedition, Kessler.
 You found the key; you will unlock the door.
 Choose your best men.
 Failure is not an option.
 The future of the Reich, the revitalization of the Aryan race through the power of Vril, may depend on this mission.
 Speed and secrecy are paramount."